Shekh Morsalin: Style of play

 During 2021–22, Morsalin was regarded as the "discovery of the season" by local news outlets.
-A midfielder who prefers to keep the ball under his control, Morsalin is seen as a versatile player, someone that can play as a attacking-midfielder, false-nine, or an centre-forward, and although the lack of pace, his technical dribbling also makes him an asset on the wings.
+A midfielder who prefers to keep the ball under his control, Morsalin is seen as a versatile player, someone that can play as an attacking-midfielder, false-nine, or a centre-forward, and although the lack of pace, his technical dribbling also makes him an asset on the wings.

 Morsalin revealed that he tries to follow Manchester City midfielder Kevin De Bruyne’s style of play, stating in an interview, that during his time at BKSP he regularly watched the Belgian midfielder's videos online.
 Morsalin also has the ability to score long-range goals, which was evident after his goal against Bashundhara Kings during his debut season in the Bangladesh Premier League.
 Right-footed Morsalin was mainly used as creative midfielder during his loan spell at Mohammedan SC.